evaera/roblox-lua-promise/docs/WhyUsePromises.md

 - It's impossible to know if a function that you call is going to yield or not.
   - Calling a function that returns a Promise will never yield!
 To use the value, we must call `andThen` or `await`, so we are sure that the caller knows that this is an asynchronous operation.
 - When an asynchronous operation fails or an error is encountered, Lua functions usually either raise an error or return a success value followed by the actual value.
 Both of these methods lead to repeating the same patterns.
-  - We have `Promise:catch` to allow catching errors that will cascade down a Promise chain and jump to the nearst `catch` handler.
+  - We have `Promise:catch` to allow catching errors that will cascade down a Promise chain and jump to the nearest `catch` handler.
 - It is difficult to deal with running multiple asynchronous operations concurrently and then retrieve all of their values at the end without extraneous machinery.
   - We have `Promise.all`, `Promise.race`, or other utilities to make this a breeze.
 - Coroutines lack easy access to introspection without manual work to enable it at the call site.